QingNiAiWo/PedroReports-LLM-Powered-Report-Tool/README.md

 - All contributors and supporters

 ---
-Made with ❤️ by Bobin Singh
+Crafted with 🦝 by Bobin Singh